ems-project/elasticms-cli/doc/documents.md

       --data-length=DATA-LENGTH            Length data to parse
       --data-skip-first[=DATA-SKIP-FIRST]  Skip data header [default: true]
       --dry-run                            Skip updating documents [default: false]
+      --collection-field=COLLECTION-FIELD  Data, for a same ouuid, are saved as collection for the given field
 ```

 ### Arguments